seregazhuk/seregazhuk.github.io_old/_posts/2016-04-19-php-interface-abstract-class.md

 }
 {% endhighlight %}

-We can override and redeclare constants of a parent class in it's child classes.
+We can override and redeclare constants of a parent class in its child classes.
-Sometimes it may be usefull, like in previous example of an application's persistance layer.
+Sometimes it may be useful, like in the previous example of an application's persistence layer.

-But if we need the real unchangable constants, we can write them into interfaces.
-For example PI constant, than can't be redeclared:
+But if we need the real unchangeable constants, we can write them into interfaces.
+For example PI constant, then can't be redeclared:

 {% highlight php %}
 <?php